jernejrudifinzgar/qiro/README.md

 # qiro
 Quantum-Informed Recursive Optimization Algorithms.

-Contains most of the code; stuff to be added: parallel tempering, simulated annealing.
+Contains most of the code of the correspodning publication: https://arxiv.org/abs/2308.13607

 ### Installation